How do Agents Refactor: An Empirical Study: Conclusion

 Claude Code refactoring changes showed the largest skew toward annotation related refactorings, often introducing smells in the process.
 In contrast, Copilot demonstrated more balanced behaviour, performing fewer large-scale edits; however, it still makes more annotation related changes than developers.
 Cursor and Devin displayed limited refactoring activity, making it difficult to draw conclusions about their overall performance.

-Overall, our findings suggest that while code agents can autonomously perform refactorings, their refactoring commits remain limited in their ability to improve code quality, introducing code smells at a similar rate as developers.
-These results highlight the need for future research into agentic refactoring strategies that not only automate changes but also improve code quality through a more diverse and structural set of refactorings, rather than primarily focusing on annotations.
+Overall, our findings suggest that while code agents can perform refactorings, their refactoring commits remain limited in their ability to improve code quality, introducing code smells at a similar rate as developers.
+These results highlight the need for future research into agentic refactoring that not only automates changes but also improves code quality through a more diverse and structural set of refactorings, rather than primarily focusing on annotations.
+For transparency and reproducibility, our Agentic and Human datasets, processed data, code, and supplementary material are available on Zenodo~\cite{datasetzenodo}.

-\begin{acks} Our work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC). \end{acks}
+\begin{acks} This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC). \end{acks}

-\textbf{Availability:} Our Agentic and Human datasets, processed data, code, and supplementary material are available on Zenodo ~\cite{datasetzenodo}.